mozilla/2018-global-sprint-planning/project-coach.md

 * **Link for people to get involved.** -link to the README or coontributor Guidelines in the project's repository.
 * **Project image** check that image is properly sized

+Check the "featured" box on the submission.
 Use the dropdown menu to approve.
 And that's it!

 #### Using labels
-Coaches encourage Leads to use labels that will help contributors find projects that match both their content interest and their skillset.
+Coaches should encourage Leads to use labels that will help contributors find projects that match both their content interest and their skillset.
 For example, Coaches should ensure that tags like "help wanted:design" "help wanted:coding" "help wanted:documentation" are added to the project issue in the main Global Sprint repo.

 Also encourage Leads to add these labels, or more specific ones like "help wanted: javascript" to their individual issues in their own project-specific repos.
 THe goal here is to make it as easy as possible for contributors to find work to do!